-A small business line of credit is used for smaller ongoing expenses such as payroll, inventory, and working capital.
-It typically has shorter repayment terms and higher rates than term loans, but you are only charged for the amount you use.
-To apply, you’ll need to select a lender, prepare documentation, and submit an application.
+A small business line of credit is best used for ongoing expenses like payroll, inventory, and working capital.
+It has shorter repayment terms and higher interest rates than term loans, and you’re only charged for the amount you borrow.
+To apply, you’ll need to prepare financial documentation, select a lender, and submit an application.

 1. Determine Why You Need Funding

-If you answer yes to any of the following questions, then a small business line of credit is your best financing option:
+If you answer “yes” to any of the following questions, then a small business line of credit is a good financing option:

 - Is this a regularly occurring business expense?

 - Does the business have sufficient cash flow to repay the principal and interest within one year?

 - Can I take advantage of the revolving feature for future financing?

 - Does my business need access to financing on demand for unpredictable expenses?

 If you’re financing a larger project, such as a big piece of equipment that will require payments over several years, an equipment loan may make more sense.
 Additionally, if you need financing due to unpaid invoices from your business or government customers, then invoice factoring could be a less expensive option for your business in the long term.

 2. Meet the Qualifications & Requirements